World Water Monitoring Challenge

 The world’s renewable fresh water supply is dwindling as increasing amounts of water are diverted by agriculture and other human uses.
 Visit the World Water Monitoring Challenge website to learn how to get involved.
 Then use the Evernote app to list your ideas for planning, developing and promoting a water quality monitoring program for primary school children in your area.

 World Water Monitoring ChallengeFind out how your community can take part

 These are the key indicators that participants measure as part of the World Water Monitoring Challenge.

-Use a template in Pages or the ThingLink app to create an advert inviting primary school children to join the World Water Monitoring Challenge programme that you’ve developed.
+Use a template in Pages or the ThingLink app to create an advertisement inviting primary school children to join the World Water Monitoring Challenge program that you’ve developed.